sentryco/SplitViewKit/README.md

 ## Todo:

-- Try not setting column width for ipad. see if OS adjusts it etc? ( might solve the issue regarding compact mode event detection etc ) 👈
+- Try not setting column width for ipad. see if OS adjusts it etc? ( might solve the issue regarding compact mode event detection etc )
-- Add code example to readme 🏀 use cursor
 - Test to see if macOS works out of the box
 - Remove SplitViewKitTests Unit tests. from code and github actions
 - Figure out how to avoid subduing the colors in compact mode (maybe because of hybrid color?, try pure black etc?)